Dual boundary complexes of Betti moduli spaces over the two-sphere with one irregular singularity: Constructible sheaves and Legendrian knots

 \section{Constructible sheaves and Legendrian knots}

-In this section we review some background on the microlocal theory of sheaves.
-The general reference is \cite{KS90}.
-The case of interest in this article will be constructible sheaves on a surface $C$ with micro-support at infinity contained in a given collection of Legendrian knots near the punctures $\{p_i\}$.
+In this section, we review the microlocal theory of sheaves with a general reference to \cite{KS90}.
+The specific focus of this article is on constructible sheaves defined on a surface $C$, with micro-support at infinity contained within a specified collection of Legendrian links near the punctures $\{p_i\}$.